 Mountain Gorilla View Lodge a few minutes from the park headquarter and is a more moderately priced upmarket lodge that makes gorilla tracking in Rwanda more affordable.
 Here you stay in a cottage that has a fireplace.

 Kinigi Guest House

-Volcanoes National Park is a top safari destination with a growing number of travelers coming into Rwanda for gorilla safaris and other Rwanda wildlife tours.
+Volcanoes National Park is a top safari destination with a growing number of travelers coming to Rwanda for gorilla safaris and other Rwanda wildlife tours.
 Travelers to Volcanoes national park have a variety of activities Rwanda safaris to do depending on their travel interests and time.
-With no doubt, Volcanoes national park is Rwanda’s most visited tour destination and a first priority for most if not all travelers to the land of a thousand hills.
+Without a doubt, Volcanoes national park is Rwanda’s most visited tourist destination and the first priority for most if not all travelers to the land of a thousand hills.
 Among the popular activities to do in Volcanoes national park include among others:

 Mountain gorilla tracking

 This is a priority for most travelers to Volcanoes national park.
 The park comprises of habituated gorilla families available for trekking.
 Also, Volcanoes Park covers Rwanda’s share of the great Virunga massif bordering Virunga National Park in Congo and Mgahinga gorilla national park in Uganda.
 Travelers to see mountain gorillas in Rwanda are required to buy gorilla permits each costing $1500 for an hour’s interaction and all permits are issued out by Rwanda Development Board.

 Golden Monkey trekking